 Beloved by the modern diet industry because it’s cheap to grow and incredibly easy to process into almost anything.
 Apart from containing lectins and phytic acid, soy has one particular nasty downside: phytoestrogens.
 They mimic the action of estrogen in the body like environmental estrogens do.
-These chemicals simply trick your body into thinking that’s what they are.
 They don’t actually perform any of the vital functions that real estrogen does, but they tend to produce hormonal problems because they tell your body it has enough estrogen, even though it actually doesn’t.
-Soy also contains trypsin inhibitors, which interfere with protein digestion, and increas the body’s needs for several important micronutrients, including Vitamin B12 and Vitamin D.
+Soy also contains trypsin inhibitors, which interfere with protein digestion and increase the body’s needs for several important micronutrients, including Vitamin B12 and Vitamin D.

 The takeaway is this: